svenvc/blog/2025-09-17-http-client-settings.md

   get: 'https://zn.stfx.eu/zn/numbers.txt'.
 ```

-The systemPolicy option does 3 things:
+The `systemPolicy` option does 3 things:
-- it sets the enforceHttpSuccess option to true, meaning non successful responses will trigger an exception
+- it sets the `enforceHttpSuccess` option to true, meaning non successful responses will trigger an exception
-- it set the enforceAcceptContentType option to true, meaning that any response with a content type incompatible with what we expect will trigger an exception
+- it set the `enforceAcceptContentType` option to true, meaning that any response with a content type incompatible with what we expect will trigger an exception
-- it sets the numberOfRetries to 2, so it tries again after the first failure of any kind, possibly handling transient network errors
+- it sets the `numberOfRetries` to 2, so it tries again after the first two failures related to networking, possibly handling transient network errors

-With the accept option, we tell the server what we expect, but this option is also used to validate the response when enforceAcceptContentType is set to true.
+With the `accept` option, we tell the server what we expect, but this option is also used to validate the response when `enforceAcceptContentType` is set to true.

 Regarding transient network errors, it is instructive to look at the configuration of the client used in the unit tests.